It surely starts with school; they say your education comes too early and when you are at school you’ve been there for nearly a lifetime!

 When you’re young, you have your whole life in front of you, and you think you have plenty of time to think about your future.
 But you can’t begin to know how quickly it is before you are looking for your first job.

 If we knew that ‘that’ interview would set us on our ultimate ‘life path’, would we have worked harder earlier in life?
 Would we have chosen a different degree or perhaps had more interviews to have enabled us to have different choices now?

-Now firmly in your career, what have you learned about yourself and with your grasp of adult life, what would you have done differently?
+Now firmly in your career, what have you learned about yourself and with your experience of adult life, what would you have done differently?
 Or would you have done anything differently?

 Would you have made the decision to work in a job that paid more money; are material things your driver?

-How much emphasis do you put on holidays, school, cars, extension and even retirement – I can’t say I gave these points much thought in my early teens!
+How much emphasis do you put on holidays, school, cars, extensions and even retirement – I can’t say I gave these points much thought in my early teens!

-Has you focus changed from making ‘loadsa’ money to having success and how do you measure success, now that you are on life’s escalator.
+Has your focus changed from making ‘loads of’ money to having success and how do you measure success, now that you are on life’s escalator.

 Is success having a good work-life balance?
 Or working fewer hours?
 Or spending more time with your children?
 Is having a job with lots of perks something you seek?
 30 days holiday per year, Fridays off, etc?
 Sounds great to me!